bbbbbr/pandocs/src/Four_Player_Adapter.md

 based on which port a Game Boy is physically connected to, in the above situation Player 4 wouldn't suddenly become Player 2.

+The second half of a proper ping response is setting the Clock Rate and Packet Size parameters which configure Transmission phase behavior.

+The Clock Rate and Packet Size values should be loaded into the SB register immediately after receiving STAT2 and STAT3 respectively, such that they will get transferred out as STAT3 and the ID Byte get clocked in.

-During the ping phase, the master Game Boy is capable of setting up two parameters that will be used during the transmission phase.
-The clock rate for the transmission phase can be adjusted, as well as the packet size each Game Boy will use.
-The master Game Boy needs to respond with one byte for STAT2 and STAT3 respectively.
-The chart below illustrates how a master Game Boy should respond to all bytes in a ping packet:
+The chart below illustrates how Game Boys should respond to all bytes in a ping packet:

+The chart below illustrates how Game Boys should respond to all bytes in a ping packet.
+When a byte on the left side of the chart is received the matching byte on the right side of the chart should be loaded into the SB register as a reply that will

+The chart below illustrates what a Game Boy should load into the SB register as a reply to each byte in a ping packet.
+For clarity, the reply in the SB register will not be transmitted until the next ping byte packet arrives.
 ```
 ----------------------------
+Received     Reply the
-DMG-07		Game Boy
+From         Game Boy loads
+DMG-07		   into SB reg
 ----------------------------
-\$FE	<-->	(ACK1) = \$88
+\$FE	 -->	(ACK1) = \$88
-STAT1	<-->	(ACK2) = \$88
+STAT1	 -->	(ACK2) = \$88
-STAT2	<-->	(RATE) = Link Cable Speed
+STAT2	 -->	(RATE) = Link Cable Speed
-STAT3	<-->	(SIZE) = Packet Size
+STAT3	 -->	(SIZE) = Packet Size
 ```

 The new clock rate is only applied when entering the transmission phase; the